line/armeria/site/src/sphinx/advanced-structured-logging.rst

     2. Waiting for the connection to be established, since there's an existing connection attempt, to use one connection in HTTP/2.
 (Note that, if you create a client with an IP address, ``dnsResolution`` did not occur.
-Also note that, there's no ``socketConnect`` because the client just wait for the connection and use it.)
+Also note that, there's no ``socketConnect`` because the client just waits for the connection and uses it.)

        .. uml::